dialex/start-testing/docs/tools/toolbox.md

 ## UI - Accessibility

-- 💯 Webhint ([IDE/CLI/extension](https://webhint.io/)): checks your web page for browser compatibility, acessibility, performance and security issues, plus common mistakes; neat report; proper issue justification and mitigation
+- 💯 [Webhint](https://webhint.io/) (IDE/cli/extension): checks your web page for browser compatibility, acessibility, performance and security issues, plus common mistakes; neat report; proper issue justification and mitigation
-- ⭐️ WAVE ([extension](https://wave.webaim.org/)): check your web page for compliance with WCAG; the issues are displayed contextually on the page itself; for each issue, an explanation in simple English is provided
+- ⭐️ [WAVE](https://wave.webaim.org/) (extension): check your web page for compliance with WCAG; the issues are displayed contextually on the page itself; for each issue, an explanation in simple English is provided
-- axe ([extension](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd)): the standard for online accessibility checking; test results are not as visually appealing as the other tools
+- [axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd) (extension): the standard for online accessibility checking; test results are not as visually appealing as the other tools
-- HTML validator ([extension](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk)): checks the [markup validity](https://validator.w3.org/docs/help.html#validation_basics) of your web page
+- [HTML validator](https://chrome.google.com/webstore/detail/html-validator/mpbelhhnfhfjnaehkcnnaknldmnocglk) (extension): checks the W3 markup validity of your web page

 ## UI - Design?

 - [PerfectPixel](https://chrome.google.com/webstore/detail/perfectpixel-by-welldonec/dkaagdgjmgdmbnecmcefdhjekcoceebi?hl=en) (extension): overlap UI mockup on top of your page and look for mismatches
 - [ColorZilla](https://chrome.google.com/webstore/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp?hl=en) (extension): pick any color from your web page
 - [CSS Selector Tester](https://chrome.google.com/webstore/detail/css-selector-tester/bbklnaodgoocmcdejoalmbjihhdkbfon) (extension): given a CSS selector, highlights the selection in the page itself

 ## API

 - 💯 [Postman](https://www.postman.com/) (app/cli): interact/mock APIs, automate checks, collaborate with your team
-- 💯 Wiremock ([CLI](http://wiremock.org/)): simulates API responses according to your configuration (mock)
+- 💯 [Wiremock](http://wiremock.org/) (cli): simulates API responses according to your configuration (mock)

 ## Automation in testing